Denarius of L. Censorinus: Political climate

-Main discussion: Marsyas, Prophecy and free speech at Rome.

 Another view of the symbolism in this coin is that it is politically driven.
 Apollo was seen as a symbol of harmony, especially in his manifestation at Rome.
 During this time, Rome was experiencing a period of political upheaval, connected to the Social Wars.
 Marsyas was regarded as a symbol of political freedom, particularly free speech.
 On the coin, Marsyas is wearing a Phrygian cap, a symbol of liberty.

 L. Marcius Censorinus was a supporter of Marian or Cinnan politics, which advanced the cause of Roman citizenship for Italians during the Social Wars.
-Gaius Marcius Censorinus was captured at the Battle of Colline Gate and beheaded by an order of Sulla, the champion of the Senate's traditional privileges.
+Gaius Marcius Censorinus was captured at the Battle of the Colline Gate and beheaded by an order of Sulla, the champion of the Senate's traditional privileges.
 Many other supporters of Marian politics used images of Apollo on their coins, often in conjunction with images of Saturn, Venus and a god who is known as a young Jupiter.